cephasteom/zen-docs/docs/docs/functions/arithmetic-functions.md

 ```

 ## walk
-Take a random walk.
+Take a random walk / Brownian motion.
 Requires an id to keep track of the internal state (so that it knows what the last value was).

 `walk(i=0, range=4, offset=0)`